 Miramar Corps is getting creative about friendship-making for those with a crafty bent.

 At 22, Nesan Kistan had life planned out.
 He had just finished university and was preparing to start a career in psychology.
 Then his father was murdered and his mother barely escaped with her life.

 The little known story of Peter Norman, an Australian Salvationist who ran the race of his life to win silver in the 1968 Olympics, but gave up his own glory to stand up for justice and for God.

 Germany has made space for more refugees than any other European country.
-Salvation Army officer Captain Ollie Walz and his wife Christiane have been leading The Salvation Army’s response in Solingen, a city of 155,000 people between Düsseldorf and Cologne.
+Salvation Army officer Captain Ollie Walz and his wife Christiane have been leading The Salvation Army’s response in Solingen.

 The Salvation Army’s Aspire programme is into its second year, and despite slimming down in numbers, leaders, students and parents say positive results from last year are continuing.